mrkutly/oyster/README.md

 * Form to upload a photo

 USER HOME PAGE - Wednesday
-* Search bar for your trips or photo albums
+- Search bar for your trips
-* has index of photo albums

 - User Home page has an index of their trips.
 - There is link to create a new trip